Hyperion Language and Learning Services

 • Difficulty pronouncing words

-• Difficulty playing word games or repeating nursery rhymes
+• Struggles with word games or repeating nursery rhymes

 • Difficulty learning letter sounds and names

-• Uses vague language such as “stuff” or “thing” instead of specific vocabulary
+• Uses vague language like "stuff" or "thing" instead of specific words

 • Messy handwriting